lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 {% include toc %}

-[Git](https://git-scm.com/) is a command line source **distributed version control system**.
-Version control system means that its goal is to track and record every change in a set of text files (typically source code, but not exclusively), collectively called a repository, so that it is possible to check what and when changes occurred, and to recover any return to any previous state of the tracked files.
+[Git](https://git-scm.com/) is a command line-based **distributed version control system**.
+Version control system means that its goal is to track and record every change in a set of text files (typically source code, but not exclusively), collectively called a repository.
+It then possible to check what every changes contained and when it occurred, and to recover and return to any previous state of the tracked files.

 <!--more-->

-Distributed means that these tracked files can be stored on many different computer systems, on a local computer, on a remote server, or in the cloud.
+Distributed means that these tracked files can be stored on many different computer systems, such as a local computer, remote servers, or in the cloud.
 None plays the role of main copy, they are all equivalent, and users can synchronise (pull and push) code from one to another.

 Git is without any doubt a powerful but relatively difficult piece of software to use.
 It was developed by Linus Torvalds, the main developer of the Linux Kernel, for the development of the Linux kernel.
 [GitHub](https://github.com/), is a web interface to git.
-It allows to perform all the most important functions of git through a friendly and easy to use graphical interface, adding some handy project management and sharing features.
-We are going to focus on the latter, an illustrate
+It allows to perform the most important functions of git through a friendly and easy to use graphical interface, adding some handy project management and sharing features.
+We are going to focus on GitHub, an illustrate

 - the creation of a repository
 - adding and modifying files
-- fork and modify
-- send and merge a pull request
+- external contributions using forks and pull requests
 - open, comment and close issues

 While the main context in which my colleagues come to know git and